 In the case of colitis, the lining of the bowel becomes inflamed, which is where the blood comes from.
 In an attempt to heal itself, the gut then produces mucus as a “bandage” to seal off the food it’s struggling to process.

 And with Ted — who was otherwise hale and hearty — it seemed a good idea to address the obvious first: his diet.

 Learn more about stomach upsets in dogs in this video:

 I discussed my reasoning with the client and suggested in the long term putting Ted onto a good-quality but easy-to-digest complete food.

-Then came the surprise: She, having accepted what the dog ate was relevant when dealing with stomach upsets, now wanted to give the dog the diet that was technically least likely to trigger inflammation: a top-of-the-line hypoallergenic diet.
-I did suggest a middle ground was worth giving a whirl, but no, her mind was made up.
-Talk about extremes!
+Having accepted that what the dog ate was relevant when dealing with stomach upsets, Ted’s mom now wanted to give him the diet that was technically least likely to trigger inflammation: a top-of-the-line hypoallergenic diet.

 She didn’t just want “good” — now she had to have the “best.”

 I suggested that a middle ground was worth giving a whirl, but no, her mind was made up.
 Talk about extremes.